 13th US Colored Infantry

 Of all the Black regiments organized in Middle Tennessee during the Civil War, perhaps the most famous - and rightfully so - is the 13th US Colored Infantry.
-The organization of this regiment was begun at Murfreesboro in July 1863 from laborers in Clarksville, Gallatin, Murfreesboro, and surrounding cities and towns - including Franklin.
+The organization of this regiment was begun at Murfreesboro, TN in July 1863 from laborers in Clarksville, Gallatin, Murfreesboro, and surrounding cities and towns - including Franklin.
 The 13th USCI mustered in on November 19, 1863, in Murfreesboro.
-For approximately the first six months of service, the regiment was utilized as laborers to finish the construction of the important Nashville and Northwestern (N&NW) rail line from Nashville to the Tennessee River.
-After the railroad was completed in May 1864, the regiment guarded the rail line from guerillas and the enemy.
+For approximately the first six months of service, the regiment was utilized as laborers to finish constructing the important Nashville and Northwestern (N&NW) rail line from Nashville to the Tennessee River.
+After the railroad was completed in May 1864, the regiment guarded the rail line against guerillas and the enemy.
 During this time, part of the regiment was at Johnsonville when General Nathan B. Forrest’s forces attacked in early November 1864.
 After the Battle of Franklin on November 30, 1864, General Hood's Confederate Army of Tennessee marched to Nashville, threatening an assault.
 The 13th USCI and several other regiments of USCT were sent to Nashville to help fortify the city.
 On December 15 and 16, 1864, the 13th USCI distinguished themselves at the Battle of Nashville.
 Colonel Hottenstein, leading the 13th USCI, reported the regiment went into action with 556 men.
 Of the enlisted men, 51 were killed, and 161 were wounded.
 This was a casualty rate of nearly 40%.
 The regiment then participated in the pursuit of Hood's troops through Franklin and Williamson County to Alabama.
 Following the Confederate surrender, the 13th US Colored Infantry returned to the N&NW railroad until they mustered out in January 1866.

 The majority of Williamson County's soldiers in the 13th USCI served in Company A. And nearly all of the Williamson County men who enlisted in Company A enlisted right in Franklin, perhaps at the Historic Williamson County Court House.